geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 |Cellular Component | colocalizes with | `RO:0002325` |

 #### 4. GO ID
-The GO identifier for the term attributed to the DB object ID.
-Must be in the format GO:GOID.
+The GO identifier for the term attributed to the **DB object ID**.
+Must be in the format `GO:GOID`.

 This field is mandatory, cardinality 1.

 #### 5. DB:Reference
 One or more unique identifiers for a single source cited as an authority for the attribution of the GO ID to the DB object ID.
 This may be a literature reference or a database record.
+Valid references are one of: PubMed, DOI, GO_REF, Agricola, MOD reference.
+The syntax is `DB:accession`.

-The syntax is DB:accession.
-Note that only one reference can be cited on a single line in the gene association file.
+Only one reference can be cited on a single line in the gene association file.
 If a reference has identifiers in more than one database, multiple identifiers for that reference can be included on a single line.
 For example, if the reference is a published paper that has a PubMed ID, the PubMed ID must be included; if the model organism database has its own identifier for the reference, that can also be included (e.g. `PMID:2676709|SGD_REF:S000047763`)

-Valid references are one of: PubMed, DOI, GO_REF, Agricola, MOD reference

 This field is mandatory, cardinality 1, >1; for cardinality >1 use a pipe to separate entries.